 Making wise decisions and doing some lifestyle changes can go a long way to improving the quality of your life.
 So let’s dive in.

 1. Optimize your morning routine

 Morning routine basically means doing the same tasks in the same order on a daily basis.
-Usually, a morning routine goes with waking up once your alarm goes off, making your bed, brushing your teeth, meditating, doing yoga for 10 minutes, and preparing some coffee.
-They are simple activities indeed.
-But the challenge goes with keeping it.
+Usually, a morning routine goes with waking up once your alarm goes off, making your bed, brushing your teeth, meditating, doing yoga for 10 minutes, and preparing some coffee or taking in daily dietary supplements.

 2. Follow the 20 – minute rule

 If there is one thing that I’ve learned this almost half of 2021, it is basically incorporating what we call the 20-minute rule in my daily activity.
 As explained by Thomas Corley in one of his contributions to the Insider, the 20-minute rule means you put 20 minutes aside in a day to do a certain task.
 These tasks may be reading a news article, listening to a podcast on Spotify, checking or clearing your inbox, or watching a TED Talks episode.

 The 20-minute rule helps us beat procrastination and keep our focus on doing a specific task.
 It is certainly a must-have in order to get things done or build a hobby.
 In doing this, it doesn’t matter how slow or how fast you do things within those 20 minutes.

 What matters is you are exactly doing what you need to do.
 Do this for a couple of days or even weeks until such time you build momentum and could get things done so easily.